 To glue an endpoint of the connector to a connection point on a shape, drag the endpoint to one of the shape's connection points until a red box appears around the connection point.

-How to Draw an Effective Concept Map
+How to Draw a Stunning Concept Map with MindMaster?

 - Print in capitals, for ease of reading.
 This will also encourage you to keep the points brief.